-Operational risks are monitored and managed on a daily basis, as appropriate, by the Chief Operating Officer and all departments with the relevant reporting of any risk identification to the Chief Risk Officer, Internal Audit Department and Senior Management, Executive Management Committee, ALCO Committee and the Board.
-Any incidents are the subject of error reports, which are signed off by Senior Management and Whistle Blowing rights are protected.
+Operational risks are monitored and managed on a daily basis, as appropriate, by Financial Control Department, Money Laundering Reporting Officer, Retail Department, Settlement Department, Documentary Credit Department with the relevant reporting of any risk identification to the Risk Management Officer, Internal Audit Department and Senior Management, Executive Management Committee, ALCO Committee and the Board.
+Any incidents are the subject of error reports, which are signed off by Senior Management.
 In addition, a detailed Annual Report for Money Laundering is provided to the Risk Committee, the Executive Management Committee, the Steering Committee and the Board.